 VR Services Contributed to successful outcome.
 Services provided by VR contributed to the employment outcome.

 Authorization(s) completed.
 All authorization ends dates must be reached before closure can be approved.
 This includes authorizations that have a $0 balance because of an un-encumbrance.
 Exceptions: authorizations that have been paid in full (original authorized amount = payment amount) or authorizations for supported employment services.

-5. Complete the Successful Employment Determination screen in QE2 and inactivate the case within one week from the last client contact.
+6. Complete the Successful Outcome change in QE2 and inactivate the case within one week from the last client contact:

-6. Send client the appropriate Successful Employment Outcome Letter (DD recipient, SS beneficiaries and no benefits).
+7. Send client the appropriate Successful Employment Outcome Letter (SSI/SSDI beneficiaries OR No benefits).

 |Successful Outcome Letter (SS beneficiaries) in English|

 |INACTIVE FORM: IPE Amendment of Job Goal at Outcome/Termination of Service - English|